dsaliberti/Crew/README.md

 ✅ get remote contacts

+- request error handling

 ✅ save it into a local database for offline access

-- retrieve from local database
+✅ retrieve from local database

 ✅ enters in a screen1 with a title and a list